-This HIA finds that the Site carries the following elements of cultural heritage value:
+This HIA finds that the Site contains the following elements of cultural heritage value:

-- Design value associated with the existing commercial bank building at 2194 Lake Shore Boulevard West; - Association with Christie, Brown & Co., a significant institution in the Humber Bay community; - Association with broader themes of Toronto's waterfront history: industrial production, and leisure, recreation and public use; - A physical, visual, functional and historical relationship to the key transportation routes adjacent to the site: the Gardiner Expressway, the Canadian National Rail corridor, and Lake Shore Boulevard West; and, - Landmark value via the Christie Water Tower.
+- Design value associated with the existing commercial bank building at 2194 Lake Shore Boulevard West: - Association with Christie, Brown & Co., a significant institution in the Humber Bay community; - Association with broader themes of Toronto's waterfront history: industrial production, and leisure, recreation and public use; - A physical, visual, functional and historical relationship to the key transportation routes adjacent to the site: the Gardiner Expressway, the Canadian National Rail corridor, and Lake Shore Boulevard West; and, - Landmark value via the Water Tower.

-While there are some remnant physical heritage attributes that convey this value, much of the historic built form has been lost.
+While there is some remnant built heritage fabric that conveys this value, much of the historic built form has been lost.
 Other elements of value are intangible, and cannot be conveyed through building conservation strategies.